Adding lyrics and chords to your songs

 - If you want to leave the default chords for other users, but transpose them only in your own view (for example, if you're playing guitar with a capo), you can change the Personal Transpose setting on the song edit page.
 You won't see this change take effect while editing, but when you view the song in a set list, your personal transpose value will be applied automatically.
 In this case, you can use the With Enharmonic Spellings setting to determine whether the transposed chords are spelled with sharps or flats.

 - You can easily jump to different places in the lyrics with the on-screen hotspots or a remote control button or foot switch by adding markers to the lyrics.
 Just click in a line of lyrics and click the Marker button in the editing toolbar.
 A marker symbol will appear at the start of that line of lyrics.
-BandHelper will consider this the start of a page, and any of the next page or previous page functions will jump to it.
-(Markers in lyrics requires iOS 10 or Android.)
+When your lyrics contain markers, all the Next Page and Previous Page functions (including the on-screen hotspots, automation events and remote control actions) will jump to the marker positions instead of the page positions.
+(Markers in lyrics is not supported on iOS 9.)

 - After entering lyrics or chords, a new item will appear in the Documents list in the song edit window.
 If you're also attaching documents to the song, you can drag the "grip" icons to rearrange the sequence of documents and lyrics:

 - After saving the song, a document button will appear next to the song whenever the song appears in BandHelper.
 You can tap the button to view your lyrics full-screen in most windows, or within the document viewer in the song view in layouts that contain a document viewer.